Clever/microplane/docs/mp_init.md

 - Search target repos based on a Github Repo Search query.

+To init all repos belonging to a specific org use --all-repos flag.

-For exampel:
+For example:

-$mp init "org:Clever" --repo-search
+$ mp init "clever" --all-repos

-would target all Clever repos
+would target all repos in clever org.

+To init repos with additional parameters use --repo-search flag

+For example:

 $ mp init "org:Clever language:Go" --repo-search